Angular CRUD example with Web API

 import { FormsModule, ReactiveFormsModule } from '@angular/forms';

-Step 7: Add the above modules name in import array.
+Step 7: Add the above module name in the import array.

 imports: [